syncfusion-content/flutter-docs/Flutter/datagrid/grouping.md

 ### Clear all column groups

-You can clear all the groups by calling the `DataGridSource.clearColumnGroups` method.
+To clear all the column groups, simply call the `DataGridSource.clearColumnGroups` method.

 {% tabs %}
 {% highlight Dart %}